act-rules/act-rules.github.io/pages/glossary/semantic-role.md

   - DOM tree
 ---

-A _semantic association_, also called [role][] indicates an object's type.
+A _semantic association_, also called [role][], indicates an object's type.
 This allows tools to present and support interaction with the object in a manner that is consistent with user expectations about other objects of that type.

 Valid semantic associations are defined by standards.
 For web content and applications these are defined within the various [WAI-ARIA specifications][].

-The _semantic role_ of an element is one way to give a semantic association to an element.
+The _semantic role_ of an element is one way to give it a semantic association.
 It is determined by the first of these cases that applies:

 1. **Conflict** If the element has an [explicit role][] which is either `none` or `presentation`, but the element is [included in the accessibility tree][]; or would be [included in the accessibility tree][] when its [hidden state][] is true, then its _semantic role_ is its **[implicit role][]**.
 2. **Explicit** If the element has an [explicit role][], then its _semantic role_ is its [explicit role][].